 A little note about the lather.
 Lather is so important for a good handmade soap to have.
 Castor oil is one of the ingredients that helps give soap a good lather, and for this recipe, I didn't have enough.
 But here is a picture!
 I am happy to tell you this soap lathers beautifully!

 Do you make soap?
 What is YOUR favorite kind and why?
 Do you have a favorite recipe?
 I'd love for you to share with us!
-Leave a comment!
+Leave a comment in the comments section!

 Hugs, Health, & Self-Reliance,

 P.S.
 If you haven't already done so, please sign up for our weekly newsletter!
-You'll get info, recipes, and ideas not found on the blog, PLUS you’ll gain immediate access to the Healing Harvest Resource Library which contains the Hot Process Soap Making Checklist & Basic Instructions PLUS a whole lot of other printables for your self-reliance journey!
+You'll get info, recipes, and ideas not found on the blog, PLUS you’ll gain immediate access to the Resource Library which contains the Hot Process Soap Making Checklist & Basic Instructions PLUS a whole lot of other printables for your self-reliance journey!
 Just compete this form: